FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `unverified_number_of_days_to_retain` - (Optional) The number of days from registration a user’s registration will be retained before being deleted for not completing registration verification.
 This field is required when application.registrationDeletePolicy.enabled is set to true.
 Value must be greater than 0.
 * `samlv2_configuration` - (Optional)
     - `audience` - (Optional) The audience for the SAML response sent to back to the service provider from FusionAuth.
 Some service providers require different audience values than the issuer and this configuration option lets you change the audience in the response.
+    - `authorized_redirect_urls` - (Required) An array of URLs that are the authorized redirect URLs for FusionAuth OAuth.
     - `callback_url` - (Required) The URL of the callback (sometimes called the Assertion Consumer Service or ACS).
 This is where FusionAuth sends the browser after the user logs in via SAML.
     - `debug` - (Optional) Whether or not FusionAuth will log SAML debug messages to the event log.
 This is useful for debugging purposes.
     - `default_verification_key_id` - (Optional) Default verification key to use for HTTP Redirect Bindings, and for POST Bindings when no key is found in request.